 The pulmonary hypertension classification is focused on patients’ symptoms and is not linear.
 Patients may be diagnosed in an advanced class, since they aren’t receiving any treatment, but due to the medication end up moving to a lower class.
 The higher the class, the worse the symptoms experienced by the patient.

-According to WHO, class I refers to patients who do not experience symptoms with exercise or at rest, and it is uncommon for patients to be diagnosed while in this class.
-A good response to proper treatment can help patients return to class I after being diagnosed in class II or III.
+According to WHO, class 1 refers to patients who do not experience symptoms with exercise or at rest, and it is uncommon for patients to be diagnosed while in this class.
+A good response to proper treatment can help patients return to class 1 after being diagnosed in class 2 or 3.

-Class II identifies patients with no symptoms at rest but who feel uncomfortable and have shortness of breath with ordinary activities like climbing stairs, shopping for groceries, or making the bed.
+Class 2 identifies patients with no symptoms at rest but who feel uncomfortable and have shortness of breath with ordinary activities like climbing stairs, shopping for groceries, or making the bed.